arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-bt/content.md

 # Configuring the Development Environment
 Before you can start programming OpenMV scripts for the Portenta you need to download and install the OpenMV IDE.

-***IMPORTANT: Before you connect the Portenta to the OpenMV IDE make sure you update the bootloader as explained in section 2 of this tutorial!***
+***IMPORTANT: Before you connect the Portenta to the OpenMV IDE make sure you update the bootloader as explained in the "Flashing the OpenMV Firmware" section!***

 ## 1. Downloading the OpenMV IDE
 Open the [OpenMV download](https://openmv.io/pages/download) page in your browser and download the version that you need for your operating system.
 Alternatively you may use the following direct download links of the OpenMV IDE 2.6.4: